odinhg/Graph-Neural-Networks-INF367A/README.md

 ## Plots of training and validation losses

 The following plots show the training and validation losses for each of the models during training.
 Notice that the GNN models have an earlier and steeper drop in loss than the fully connected Baseline model.
+Note that the loss plots uses log scale on vertical axis.

 ### Baseline
 ![Loss plot for Baseline](figs/baseline_loss_plot.png)